Texas high court allows law banning gender-affirming care for transgender minors to take effect

-AUSTIN, Texas (AP) — The Texas Supreme Court will allow the new state law banning gender-affirming care for minors to take effect on Friday, setting up Texas to be the most populous state with such restrictions on transgender children.
+AUSTIN, Texas (AP) — The Texas Supreme Court allowed a new state law banning gender-affirming care for minors to take effect on Friday, setting up Texas to be the most populous state with such restrictions on transgender children.

-Last week, a state district judge ruled the pending law violated the rights of transgender children and their families to seek appropriate medical care.
-The judge issued a temporary injunction to block the law.
+Last week, a state district judge ruled the pending law violated the rights of transgender children and their families to seek appropriate medical care, and violated doctors’ ability to follow “well-established, evidence-based” medical guidelines under threat of losing their license.

-State officials immediately appealed to the state’s highest court for civil cases.
+The judge issued a temporary injunction to block the law and state officials immediately appealed to the state’s highest court for civil cases.

-The Supreme Court order allowing the law to take effect did not explain the decision.
-The order did not address whether the law is unconstitutional, and a full hearing is expected.
+The order from the all-Republican Supreme Court lifting the injunction and allowing the law to take effect did not explain the decision.
+The order did not address the lower court’s ruling that the law is unconstitutional, and a full hearing is expected.

 More than 20 states have adopted laws to ban some gender-affirming care for minors, although some are not yet in effect or have been put on hold by courts.